-The self driving vehicle is often hailed as the transportation of the future, and with tech giants from Apple to Google to Tesla throwing their considerable weight behind the venture, the future may come sooner than expected.
+The autonomous vehicle is often hailed as the transportation of the future and warrants an assessment of the self driving car security risks.
+With tech giants from Apple to Google to Tesla throwing their considerable weight behind the venture, the future may come sooner than expected.
 Self-driving vehicles offer the promise of enhanced safety and improved convenience – not to mention the undeniably cool novelty of it all – but they also come with a darker side.
 Since they’re essentially internet cars, these high-tech autos are potentially vulnerable to a whole host of security issues.
 To get to the bottom of these security risks, and to find out what automakers are doing about them, let’s take a closer look at how the next generation of autonomous vehicles is preparing to hit the road.

 The State of the Self Driving Vehicle

 Fully autonomous cars may not be quite ready for primetime yet, but they’re getting closer to reality than ever before.
 More than 60 cities around the globe have driverless car testing programs either ongoing or in preparation, and nearly three dozen others have launched efforts exploring vehicle automation.
-A staggering $80 billion has already been invested in the technology, and virtually every modern automaker has dedicated resources to driver automation.
-While only about 130,000 vehicles per year are currently being sold with partial automation, about 98,000 are projected to be sold with full automation capabilities by 2020.
-That number is expected to rise to more than 96 million by 2040 – representing fully 95 percent of all vehicles sold.
+A staggering $60 billion value will be attributed to autonomous or driverless car market by 2026.
+Major equity firms have already invested $12 billion in 2021 which is up 50% from 2020.
+There are over 1400 self driving cars in the US which are being tested by 80 companies, 64 of which are registered in California.
+Virtually every modern automaker has dedicated resources to driver automation.
+While only about 130,000 vehicles per year are currently being sold with partial automation, more than 96 million will be sold by 2040 – representing 95 percent of all vehicles sold.

 Self Driving Car Security